Friend Says Stormy Daniels Described Being Chased By Trump In His "Tighty-Whities"

 The next morning, she said, she asked Daniels about the evening.

-"Having her tell me the next day, how did it go and she says, 'Well picture this, Donald Trump chasing me around the bedroom in his tighty-whities isn’t something that you ever forget'," she said.
+"Having her tell me the next day how did it go, and she says, 'Well, picture this: Donald Trump chasing me around the bedroom in his tighty-whities isn’t something that you ever forget,'" she said.
 "And at that point it was so much info for me that I really didn't want to ask any more questions."

 The White House did not immediately respond to a request for comment about Evans' interview.

-Evans' account of the evening in Lake Tahoe comes after the Wall Street Journal reported last week that former Trump organization lawyer Michael Cohen allegedly negotiated a non disclosure agreement worth $130,000 with Daniels, whose real name is Stephanie Clifford, in October 2016.
+Evans' account of the evening in Lake Tahoe comes after the Wall Street Journal reported last week that former Trump Organization lawyer Michael Cohen allegedly negotiated a nondisclosure agreement worth $130,000 with Daniels, whose real name is Stephanie Clifford, in October 2016.

 In that same month, another adult film star, Jessica Drake, came forward with allegations that Trump forcibly kissed her and offered her money to go to his hotel room at the same golf tournament in Lake Tahoe in 2006.